MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

     # ...
  end
 end
 ```

-## Don't tell what the code is doing.
-Do the thing!
+## Just do it

 This is probably the most common case for comments.
 If we have the principle ["Tell, don't
 ask"][tell] in OOP, for commenting it should be **"Do, don't tell"**.
 Extracting behavior into
-modules/functions makes searching, modifying and testing far better than comments.
+modules/functions makes searching, modifying and testing far easier than when using comments.

 ```ruby
 ### DON'T ###